-Good catches of albacore and other pelagic species have been a consistent part of Fiji's fisheries, reported Jone Amoe of the Offshore Fisheries Section, Fiji Department of Fisheries.
-Since the early 1950s, Fiji has attracted foreign fishing activity, and, with the inception of Taiwanese and Korean longline activity in the 1980s, longlining has become the predominant fishing method, while pole and line fishing is conducted in a very small scale with few artisanal trolling fishers targeting fish aggregating devices (FADs) for the local market.
+Good catches of albacore and other pelagic species have been a consistent part of Fiji's fisheries, reported Jone Amoe of the Offshore Fisheries Section, Fisheries Department of Fiji.
+Since the early 1950s, Fiji has attracted foreign fishing activity and with the inception of Taiwanese and Korean longline activity in the 1980s, longlining has become the predominant fishing method, while pole and line fishing is conducted in a very small scale with few artisanal trolling fishers targeting FADs for the local market.
 In the mid-1970s, Fijian participation in the commercial tuna fishing picked up, focusing mainly on pole-and-lining.

-The Fiji longline fleet is composed of licensed longline vessels, plus other unlicensed longline vessels based in its ports.
-Fiji-based vessels, stationed at Suva, fish outside Fiji waters but unload their catch in Suva and Levuka ports.
+The Fiji domestic longline fleet is composed of the licensed longline vessels, plus other unlicensed longline vessels that are based in its ports.
+Fiji-based vessels, stationed at Suva, fish outside Fiji waters, but unload their catch in Suva and Levuka ports.
 In 2005, licensed longline vessels decreased from 103, due to enforcement of a more stringent vetting process and enhanced monitoring of fishing vessels.

 In 2005, the majority of the catch was within Fijian waters, with some activity in the high seas and in the neighboring EEZs, where several vessels are licensed to fish.